You’re Invited: 2014 Family Reunion Fundraiser

 Goose Hollow Family Shelter Volunteer Opportunities

-Goose Hollow Family Shelter is our night emergency shelter for families with children.
+Goose Hollow Family Shelter is our evening shelter for families with children.
 The shelter operates each night from 6:30pm untill 7:30am.
-The capacity of the shelter is 24 people or 8 families.
-Each night volunteers come to the shelter to help with a variety of projects and to spend time socializing with our families.
-View our volunteer opportunities below, and don’t forget to watch our Overnight Hosting video!
+The capacity of the shelter is 24 people, or 8 families.
+Each night, volunteers come to the shelter to help with a variety of projects and to spend time socializing with our families.
+Read about our volunteer opportunities below.

 To apply to become a volunteer or to sign up for a position go to our volunteer page